Hunting tsessebe in South Africa

 Tsessebe, along with red hartebeest are not the most attractive of antelope species as a result of their fore-quarters being higher than the hind-quarters.

-Information on hunting tsessebe in South Africa
+Gun scope for hunting tsessebe in South Africa

 A good 2 – 12 X 50 gun scope is sufficient for hunting tsessebe in South Africa.